Last Updated on 4 November 2021

 2. Wander Tegalalang Rice Terraces, Bali

-Bali is renowned for its paddy fields and rice terraces, and Tegalalang is one of its most beautiful!
-Steeply tiered up the side of the valley and curving in and out, the green terraces are picture perfect and make for one of the easiest and best day trips from Ubud.
-You could easily spend hours wandering up, down, round and through the terraces, enjoying the winding views from various vantage points along your way.
+Tegalalang is one of the most beautiful rice terraces in Bali, of which the tranquil island is world-renowned for!
+Steeply tiered up the side of the valley and curving in and out, the green terraces are picture-perfect and make for one of the easiest and best day trips from Ubud.
+You could easily spend hours wandering up, down, round and through the terraces, enjoying the winding views from various vantage points as they unfold along your way.

-Tip: Don’t wear flip flops (unless you aren’t accident prone, like me) and watch out for snakes (seriously) – two of my unforgettable travel mishaps.
+Tip: Don’t wear flip flops (unless you aren’t accident prone, like me) and watch out for snakes (seriously) – these are two of my most unforgettable travel mishaps.

 3. Watch the light and sound show at Supertree Grove, Singapore

 Spending an evening laying underneath the trees on Supertree Grove whilst watching in awe as the lights twinkle and dance to the sound of the music is one of the best things to do in Singapore.
-It creates the most magical atmosphere and is an experience which will send shivers down your spine (in a good way).
-Whilst you’re in Singapore, the spectacular Spectra light and water show in Marina Bay is another unmissable experience.
+It creates the most magical atmosphere and is an experience which will send shivers down your spine (in a good way, of course).
+Whilst you’re in Singapore, the spectacular Spectra light and water show in Marina Bay is another unmissable bucket list experience.

 4. Walk Lugard Road, Hong Kong